 - Add the garlic, chili powder, cumin, smoked paprika (go easy on the paprika if you're sensitive to spice) and oregano.
 Cook until fragrant while stirring constantly, about 1 minute.

 - Add the chopped cilantro, stir to blend, and then mix in the vinegar, to taste.
 Add salt to taste, too—I added ¼ teaspoon more at this point.
 Divide the mixture into individual bowls and serve with garnishes of your choice.
+This chili will keep well in the refrigerator for about 4 days (I haven't tried, but I bet it would freeze well, too).

 If you love this recipe: You'll also love my butternut squash chipotle chili and sweet potato chili.
+You might also enjoy my hearty lentil soup and black bean soup.